utkarsh48/books-directory-restful/readme.md

 }
 ```
 It will return a JWT as a header "x-auth-token".
 Send this token with every request that requires authentication as a header "x-auth-token".

+#### Development information
+It requires 2 environment variables.
+- DBLink: mongoDB database link with username and password
+- JWTPrivateKey: For signing JWT tokens.